 Quarterly inspections and beyond are best left to the experts.
 Below we explain what to expect during these more thorough inspections.

 According to NFPA 25, all facilities that have fire sprinklers are required to have quarterly inspections.
+Generally, facilities that are accredited through the Joint Commission for deemed status purposes, like hospitals and senior care facilities, more often are required to get quarterly inspections.

 During a quarterly inspection, seven items are required to be inspected every three months.

-2. Inspect wet and dry gauges
+2. Inspect wet and dry gauges.

 3. Inspect water flow and supervisory alarm devices for any damage.